desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 ## Abstract

-We SHOULD edit the behavior of `MsgAcceptDTagTransferRequest` making the `newDTag` field an optional flag.
-When specified, it will allow the DTag sender to choose a new DTag before trading his one.
+We SHOULD edit the inner logic of the DTag transfer in order to make possible the mutual exchange of DTags without the need to specify a new one.

 ## Context